awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

 #### [ Java ]

   ```
-  // Create a KMS master key provider
+  // Create an AWS KMS master key provider
   //   The input is the Amazon Resource Name (ARN)
-  //   of a KMS customer master key (CMK)
+  //   of an AWS KMS customer master key (CMK)

   MasterKeyProvider<KmsMasterKey> keyProvider = new KmsMasterKeyProvider(kmsCmkArn);
   ```